 Ultraviolet Protection Factor (UPF) measures the amount of UV radiation that goes through a fabric and reaches the skin.
-The higher the UPF rating, the better, and the best is UPF 50+, but anything above UPF 30 meets the recommendations of the Skin Cancer Foundation.
+In simple terms, the higher the UPF rating, the better.
+The best is UPF 50+, but anything above UPF 30 meets the recommendations of the Skin Cancer Foundation.
 To translate a UPF rating into practical application, a UPF-rated fabric lets a percent of UV rays through equal to one divided by the UPF rating (1 / UPF).
 For example, a UPF 50+ shirt lets through less than 1/50th, or less than 2%, of UV rays.
 Additionally, the UPF rating system, unlike the SPF system for sunscreens, measures protection against both UVB and UVA rays.

 4) How Do Sun Shirts Block UV Rays?

 UPF sun shirts and sun hoodies block UV rays by shielding your skin.
 This protection can be accomplished a few different ways.
 Dyeing with darker colors, for instance, will absorb more UV rays, therefore allowing less to reach your skin.
 Certain fibers, like the blend of viscose from bamboo and cotton used in our sun hoodie, have natural properties and a dense weave that absorbs UV.
 Other times, fabric treatments may be used to boost a lighter fabrics UPF rating.

 5) What’s the Most Effective Sun Protection?

 The most effective sun protection is the one that you wear when you need it.
 To us, that means the reliable, comfortable and always broad-spectrum UV protection provided by UPF apparel, like our sun hoodie.
 There are many reasons we like UPF clothing more than just sunscreen for effective sun protection.
 For starters, with properly worn UPF apparel, you can’t accidentally miss a spot, you don’t have to reapply and it’s easier to remember to put a shirt on!
 Plus, you’ll save money in the long run and your protection is always broad spectrum.

 If you have additional questions about sun protection, leave us a comment below!
-To shop our UPF 50+ Sun Bound collection of sun shirts, including a t-shirt, long sleeve shirt and sun hoodie, CLICK HERE.
+To shop our UPF collections of sun shirts, including a t-shirt, long sleeve shirt and sun hoodie, CLICK HERE.